gregdevore/Projects/README.md

 **Lesson2_SVM_ANN_DeVore.ipynb**

 This assignment explores the concept of Maximal Margin Classifiers through a simple handworked example.
 It also features a comparison between a linear support vector machine and multilayer perceptron for use in classifying the MNIST handwritten digits data set.
 Both models are tuned using a randomly sampled subset of the data, and confusion matrices are used to evaluate their accuracy.

+**Lesson3_Decision_trees_Ensemble_methods_DeVore.ipynb**

+This assignment explores the algorithm used to fit a regression tree.
+In addition, a random forest classifier is built from scratch using a series of single decision trees built on small random samples of the data set.